open-tiktoka/DouyinPy/docs/source/users/explanation.rst

 ============================

 As more of the page is loaded, some scripts make some additional API calls to retrieve more data to display on the page.
-This data is not saved anywhere in the HTML, so TikTokPy intercepts these API calls and makes them itself.
+This data is not saved anywhere in the HTML, so DouyinPy intercepts these API calls and makes them itself.
 It uses the cookies and headers that would have been used by the page scripts to make the API calls.
-This allows TikTokPy to be aware of and make the API calls made when you normally browse TikTok without needing any login information.
+This allows DouyinPy to be aware of and make the API calls made when you normally browse Douyin without needing any login information.

 Limitations
 ===========